 Accuracy - It is your responsibility to ensure that you provide your correct mailing address and email at checkout.
 We can not be held accountable for errors in the information you have provided that result in shipping errors.

 Appropriate Shipping Option - There are two shipping options available at checkout...shipping or local pick up.
-Choosing the pick up option (see below) is your promise that you will collect your order on one of the dates provided.
+Choosing the option to pick-up tubers is your promise that you will collect your order on one of the dates provided.
 If you are not able to pick up on either of those dates, please choose the shipping option as no other pick up options are available.
 Refunds will not be provided for orders that are not picked up.

 Shipping

-We are pleased to offer Canada wide, flat rate shipping, with tracking via Canada Post for $20.
+We are pleased to offer Canada wide, flat rate shipping, with tracking via Canada Post for $25.
 Due to export regulations, we do not ship outside of Canada.
 Tubers can not be shipped until temperatures are consistently warm enough to prevent freezing during transit.
-In our growing zone this typically occurs mid to late April.
-Orders will be processed in the order in which they were received.
+In our growing zone this typically occurs late April to early May.
+Purchases will be processed in the order which they were received.
 Once your order is ready to ship, we will notify you by email.

 Pick Up

-If you are local to us, we encourage you to select the pick up option at checkout.
-Pick up will be available in Whitby on Sat., May 10th from 10am to 1 pm or at Clarington Farmer's Market on Sunday May 18, from 9 am to 1 pm.
-Pick up details will be provided by email.
+We are pleased to offer free local pick up for those in our area.
+Pick up will be available in Whitby on Sat., May 9th from 10am to 12:30 pm or at Clarington Farmer's Market on Sunday May 10, from 9am to 12:30 pm.
+Pertinent details will be provided via email in the days leading up to your pick up date.
 If you are not able to pick up on either of these dates, please choose the shipping option.
 Refunds will not be provided for orders that are not picked up.

 What to Do When You Receive Your Tubers

-Dahlia mail is the best mail!
 When you receive your tubers, open them right away.
 Confirm that your order is correct and inspect your tubers for damage.
-Tubers are stamped with the variety name and will be packaged in bags with vermiculite.
-Condensation is the enemy of tubers.
-If condensation has formed open the bag part way to let out the trapped moisture.
-Store your tubers in their bag of vermiculite in a cool, dark place.
+Tubers are stamped with the variety name and will be packaged in bags with vermiculite or wood shavings.
+If condensation has formed, open the bag part way to allow trapped moisture to escape.
+Store your tubers in their bag of packing material, in a cool, dark place.
 The ideal temps for tuber storage are 4-10°C and they absolutely can not be placed anywhere they might freeze.
 You may notice that your tubers have or are beginning to sprout.
 This is perfectly normal and a sign that your tubers are ready to grow.
-Try to avoid breaking the sprout off but if that happens it's okay, the tuber will grow another one.
+Try to avoid breaking the sprout off but if that happens it's okay; the tuber will grow another one.
 Tubers can be planted after all danger of frost has passed.
-For those local to us, this is typically mid-May.
+For those local to us, this is typically late mid-May.

 Changes and Cancellations